-Netlify and Vercel focus on the static websites.
+Netlify and Vercel focus on static websites.
 They work well for smaller sites that can be static, whereas Layer0 is geared specifically for larger, dynamic, frequently changing and more complex sites.
-This distinction is important especially if you’re looking for an efficient way to host your eCommerce SPA website.
+This distinction is important, especially if you’re looking for an efficient way to host your eCommerce SPA website.

-What’s more, Netlify and Vercel have limitations on how many pages they can support, and their clients usually have smaller numbers of pages on average.
+What’s more, Netlify and Vercel have limitations on how many pages they can support, and their clients usually have fewer pages on average.
 Layer0, on the other hand, supports sites with millions of pages.

-Layer0 development and deployment process puts developers at the center of the process, giving them all the controls while simplifying the process of maintenance.
+Layer0 development and deployment process put developers at the center of the process, giving them all the controls while simplifying the maintenance process.

 Layer0 network and monitoring tools

-Since Google’s ranking will soon focus more on user experience and page speed, running a fast site will mean significant boosts to the SEO rankings and conversions.
-Speeding up dynamic eCommerce websites is a challenge—but also an opportunity which, if leveraged properly, can win you a competitive advantage and a boost to your revenue.
+Since Google’s ranking will soon focus more on user experience and page speed, running a fast site will significantly boost the SEO rankings and conversions.
+Speeding up dynamic eCommerce websites is a challenge—but also an opportunity that, if leveraged properly, can win you a competitive advantage and boost your revenue.

-At Layer0, we know the pain points of eCommerce operators who run dynamic SPAs, and know how to speed up these websites.
-We don’t just help complex, dynamic eCommerce applications achieve sub-second speeds—Layer0 was also built with speedy development in mind, and helps teams increase their velocity.
+At Layer0, we know the pain points of eCommerce operators who run dynamic SPAs and know how to speed up these websites.
+We don’t just help complex, dynamic eCommerce applications achieve sub-second speeds—Layer0 was also built with speedy development and helped teams increase their velocity.
 Bottom-line growth and reduced DevOps costs come as secondary wins.